ledestin/currency_history/README.md

 # Currency history

+## Notes

+A scheduled job collects data and puts into db every hour.

+* It's probably the last time I went with jQuery hell.
+I thought for a project this small, I could do without React.
+Next time I'll use React.
+* If I did it again, I'd try using Money gem, it has exchange rates.
+* No system tests, mostly because I can't test the graph anyway.
+I could add one to test that the selected button persists on reload.
+* On second thought, using local storage to store selected button isn't good, because a link can't be sent with the selected currency.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine